 Charter for Involvement

-The Charter for Involvement is written by the National Involvement Network (NIN).
-It sets out in their own words how supported people want to be involved, in the support that they get, in the organisations that provide their services, in the wider community.
+In 12 statements, it sets out how people want to be involved in the support that they get, in the organisations that provide their services and in the wider community.

 Aim

-The most important aim of the Charter is for people who receive support to be more listened to and respected.
+The aim of the Charter is for people who receive support to be more listened to and respected.
+Signing up to the Charter will help organisations to put their values into practice and to put people at the centre of everything they do.

 Download the Charter